What Are Solar Renewable Energy Credits?

 It's important to note that not all states have SREC markets.

 Currently, only seven states and Washington D.C. have active SREC programs: New Jersey, Massachusetts, Pennsylvania, Maryland, Delaware, Ohio, and Virginia.
 Some states, like New Jersey and Massachusetts, have transitioned to alternative programs but still compensate solar owners for their green energy production.
+Some states can sell RECs into these markets, but we'll leave that out for now.

-The introduction of SRECs has had a significant impact on the solar industry.
 In states with robust SREC markets, the additional income can substantially reduce the payback period for solar installations, making solar energy more attractive to homeowners and businesses alike.

 For instance, in Washington D.C., the high value of SRECs has helped reduce the average solar payback period to just under three years!

-SREC Dollar Amount Example
+SREC Price Example

 Depending on your state, your payback period on the solar system will drastically reduce if the SREC credit price is high.

-10 SRECs in Washington D.C. priced at $440 each would equate to $4,400.
-For Ohio, each certificate was valued at $5 in 2023, making 10 equal to $50.
 This will sometimes take a payback period of 15 years down to just 5 years!
 Talk about a good ROI.

 Solar Renewable Energy Credits by State